aimms/how-to/Articles/212/212-columns-added-to-dbtable.rst

 .. image:: images/derivedExtensionDatabaseTable.PNG

-For the sake of efficiency, AIMMS caches the knowledge of the table structure of the tables it is connected to.
+.. note:: For the sake of efficiency, AIMMS caches the knowledge of the table structure of the tables it is connected to.
-When these table structures are changed, the caches need to be updated.
+          When these table structures are changed, whilst AIMMS is still open, the caches need to be updated.
           The easiest way to do this, is to close the project and open it again.

 The extended structure is then captured in the AIMMS model as follows: